Leaflet: A guide to Adult Social Care and Health

 Accommodation and housing options

 If you are struggling to manage at home, we can give you information about accommodation and support options.
-We can arrange for adaptations and support in your own home and advise you on the many organisations that provide housing and accommodation like:
+We can arrange for adaptations and support in your own home.
+We can also advise you on organisations that provide housing and accommodation like:

 Your eligibility for these types of accommodation will depend on the outcome your needs assessment.